norcams/imagebuilder/README.md

 - Install the requirements `pip3 install -r requirements.txt`
 - Run `./imagebuilder`

+Note that if you're running RHEL/CentOS there is another tool named packer in the default installation, unrelated to the Packer being used by imagebuilder.
+Check your user's $PATH to make sure the correct Packer is being executed.

 ### Usage
 Create a keystone_rc.sh file if you haven't already as described in [this document](http://docs.uh-iaas.no/en/latest/api.html)